simoncblyth/opticks/notes/issues/packaging-opticks-and-externals-for-use-on-gpu-cluster.rst

 * something to replace opticks-config

-  * do this with bash functions inside opticks-release.bash ? opticks-release-config ?
+  * do this manually with bash functions inside opticks-release.bash ? opticks-release-config ?
   * OR : follow something like CMake pkgconfig : but for a multi-proj
+  * OR : python parse the CMake/BCM exported targets

   * check it with simple non-CMake Makefile based building against the binary release using opticks-release-config
   * this is a stand in for CMT, as would rather not touch that